cccbr/runningatower/content/docs/090-buildingateam/index.md

 The person chairing the meeting should be aware of the focus of the meeting and not allow digression.
 They should also be aware of the anticipated timescale and keep to this.
 The chair may not be one of the ringers.
 In a religious institution the incumbent is a good choice.
 A church warden or chair of the ***[PCC](../170-glossary/#pcc)*** may also be an appropriate choice.
 In a tower within a non-religious setting, a representative of the ***[tower authority](../170-glossary/#authority)*** would be a good choice.
 Such examples offer impartiality and enables them to meet the ringers and hear about the activities of the ringers.

+To navigate to a sample agenda, use the left-hand side navigation bar.
+You may need to click on the menu bar (three stacked horizontal lines) in the top left to access if you are on a small screen.

 {{<hint info>}}
 **[Sample agenda](../091-agenda/)**
 {{</hint>}}